 4. Data consumption with Smart contracts

-Stakeholders involved in the treatment of a patient can consume the stored data using patient’s private key.
-Let’s understand how data is consumed using smart contracts.
+Stakeholders involved in the patient’s treatment can consume the stored data with the patient’s consent.

 b.
-Healthcare provider receives the patient’s report with a hash that does not reveal the identity.
+Healthcare provider receives the patient’s report with a hash that hides the identity.

-Smart contracts will ensure transparent, conflict-free exchange of the information.
-In case, the user consent is not received, the smart contracts would not allow anyone to store or exchange the data.
+Smart contracts will ensure a transparent, conflict-free exchange of the information.
+In case, the user denies to exchange the information; no one could access the patient’s health records.

-Blockchain enables healthcare market research companies to use healthcare data for research purposes without affecting the patient’s privacy.
-Read below to know how.
+Blockchain could also enable healthcare research companies to use health records for research purposes without affecting the patient’s privacy.
+Read further to understand how.

 5. Data Mining and AI in Healthcare Blockchain